Square for Retail: Inventory Plus

 - On the variation details page, each location will appear below.
 Toggle on each applicable location a location by enabling Tracking.

 To update inventory levels for an existing item:

-- Log in to Inventory on your online Square Dashboard.
+- Log in to the Inventory tab of your online Square Dashboard.

 - Search for the item > click the variant to adjust.

 - From the variation details page, update your stock by clicking Stock Action.